Humanistic principles shape our care work:

 Please let us know as early as possible when your child will be going on holiday.
 During the regular school holidays, the groups draw up a holiday schedule that parents can sign up for.
 This helps with early organisation.

 Once a year, we hold a meeting with parents to discuss their child's development.
+Further development meetings are held as required.

 Content of the development meetings